Why Finding Good Employees is Impossible

 What those seven former employees took with them was job experience.
 For example, knowing how to run specific tools or machines, complete job processes, manage supplies and materials, and whom to go to for help.
 The list goes on and on.

 Now you get to start all over again, retraining and realigning new workers to take the place of the ones who left.
-Those disgruntled former employees?
+Frantically finding good employees to fill the openings before morale dips too low.
+And those disgruntled former employees?
 They’re not exactly your company’s biggest cheerleaders.
-If they spread any word at all among family and friends, it’s to stay away from your company.
+If they spread the word among family and friends, it’s to stay away from your company.

 How much easier would it have been to create the work environment and company that would have kept your good workers in the first place?
 Then they would be telling everyone they know that they should apply for the next open position.